-Students will be awarded perfect attendance certificates at the end of the year to acknowledge their achievement.
-Individual classroom teachers will support and incentivize improved attendance by rewarding their classes with "Perfect Attendance" rewards.
+Students will be awarded perfect attendance certificates at the end of each trimester and the end of the year to acknowledge their achievement.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.